 Queensland's forest and wood product industry generated approximately $3 billion of sales and service income in 2013–14.
 The income was generated from the sale of wood products, such as structural wood and woodchips, estimated at approximately $2 billion.
 The remaining $1 billion was generated from the sale of paper and paper products.

 In 2011, Queensland's forestry sector employed 12,845 workers (0.6 per cent of the total employed workforce) compared with 16,411 (0.9 per cent) in 2006.
 The number of people employed includes forestry support services and timber wholesaling.

 Areas of native forest, by tenure, Townsville region

 ABARES Australia's State of the Forests Report 2013

-Heidenreich M, 2015, Ross Lobegeiger Report to Farmers, Aquaculture production summary for Queensland 2014–15, Department of Agriculture, Fisheries and Forestry.
+Ross Lobegeiger report to farmers: Aquaculture production summary for Queensland 2014–15 (PDF 883 KB), Department of Agriculture and Fisheries, Brisbane, Queensland.

 Statewide recreational Fishing Surveys, Department of Agriculture and Fisheries, Brisbane, Queensland.